cwhite911/FOSS4GNA-2025-workshop/README.md

 ## Workshop Structure

+- GRASS Fundamentals
-- Introduction to GRASS
+  - Intro to GRASS
+  - GRASS Scripting with Python
-- Overview of GRASS tools and Addons
+  - Write your first GRASS script
+- From GRASS scripts to GRASS addons
   - Setting up the development environment
-- Developing a GRASS Addon with Python
-  - setting up the addon structure
+  - Addon structure
-  - implementing geospatial processing functionality
+  - Standardized options and flags
+  - Local testing and debugging
   - best practices for coding and documentation
+- Project
+  - Build a parallelized GRASS addon with CLI and GUI
-  - testing and debugging
+  - Testing and packaging
-- How to write your first PR to grass-addons
+  - Submitting to grass-addons
+- Wrap-up
 - Bonus: C Addon Overview
 - Bonus: AI-assisted coding for GRASS addon development the good, the bad, and the ugly.